drobin04/Dashboardify/to-do.md

 ## New-User Experience

+### Setup widgets that appear on the page by default for new users.
+^ This can be turned off or the individual widgets to be created for new users / SQL statements can be altered in the Setup page...
+Maybe a feature to copy existing widget ID's under each new user, or a direct SQL insert (less preferred).

+Could use javascript on the client side to handle sending each NewWidget request on a new user event, then reloading the dashboard after each request was submitted.

+### User settings page

+* could have things like User CSS moved here
+* background image setup
+* FUTURE BACKGROUND IMAGE / SLIDESHOW SETTINGS
+* Some GUI selectors or buttons to fill in user CSS for bookmark CSS or background color
+* label somewhere telling someone they can write in something like 'lightgrey' for the background color, or pick from a dropdown?
+	* ideally a color splotch appears that can update in realtime (future luxury)

+### Add 'Setup' button to top row / menu
+Should appear for everyone for now.
+At some point in the future, will constrain visibility to only appear for users that have admin rights, once a method for defining those rights has been defined.

 ### Initial background image

 * Maybe setup a background image or individual widgets located under the main menu buttons, explaining what they are for, etc.